-Highlands Historic Village, home to the Highlands Historical Society, comprises three historic buildings, including the oldest existing home in Highlands, North Carolina.
-The Village houses collections that preserve and interpret the history of the area and its people.
+Highlands Historic Village, home to the Highlands Historical Society, comprises three historic buildings, including the oldest existing home in Highlands.

 The House-Boynton-Trapier-Wright Home, commonly known as “the Prince House,” was built in 1877 by millwright Arthur House and serves as a living history museum.
 One of its early residents, Frank Boynton, made history in the world of botany when in 1885 he and Charles Sprague Sargent rediscovered Shortia galacifolia, the famous plant that was not seen for almost a century after André Michaux’s first encounter with it near the Highlands plateau.